Mariela Mercado

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges in the HR and nonprofit space right now is navigating significant funding cuts while still maintaining effective support for global teams.
-Working across multiple time zones in remote environments adds layers of complexity, so streamlining processes and maintaining strong communication is essential.
+One of the biggest challenges in HR, particularly in the public and nonprofit space right now is navigating significant funding cuts while still maintaining effective support for global teams, and managing a very challenging labor market.
+It seems that networking has become more relevant than ever before, which adds layers of complexity, especially when networking is not so common or as practiced outside of the U.S. context, so learning to streamline processes and maintain strong communication is essential.
 Despite these hurdles, there’s also a real opportunity to innovate—reimagining how we support employees and drive productivity in ways that are more flexible, inclusive, and sustainable.

 Q